newrelic/docs-website/TRANSLATION_WORKFLOW.md

 If there are time sensitive jobs that you would like to have translated, then a manual trigger might be necessary!
 To manually trigger any workflow, you must go to the repository: https://github.com/newrelic/docs-website

-1. Go to the `Actions` tab from the homepage of the repository.
+1. Go to the [`Actions`](https://github.com/newrelic/docs-website/actions) tab from the homepage of the repository.

 - You can then see all of the workflows that we have available.
-There are three specific to the localization workflow: Add Slugs to Translation Queue, Check status of translation jobs, and Send content to be translated.
+There are three specific to the localization workflow:
+  - Add Slugs to Translation Queue
+  - Check status of translation jobs
+  - Send content to be translated.

 2. Select the workflow that you would like to run manually.
 3. Click on run workflow, which will open a dropdown.